OpenNebula/marketplace-docs/source/service/k3s.rst

 .. important::

-    This time the Kubernetes Appliance is using private virtual network and the public IP can be attached as an **External Alias** - as long as IP packets with this address arrive to the Appliance (i.e. the address is routed correctly).
+    This time the K3s Appliance is using private virtual network and the public IP can be attached as an **External Alias** - as long as IP packets with this address arrive to the Appliance (i.e. the address is routed correctly).

     In any case this IP cannot be actually assigned otherwise LoadBalancer will fail to work.